Updated: Feb 4, 2022

 Location: Taiaroa Head Nature Reserve, New Zealand

-This albatross cam is currently showing the offspring of two banded albatross, and it's adorable.
-The egg was laid back in November and the now hatched chick will stay in the nest several months, which gives you plenty of time to watch the parents feed and raise they new young.
+This albatross cam is currently showing the offspring of two banded albatrosses, and it's adorable.
+The egg was laid back in November and the now hatched chick will stay in the nest for several months, which gives you plenty of time to watch the parents feed and raise their new young.
 Want a guide to help identify albatrosses and other seabirds?
 Try Oceanic Birds of the World!

 Hog Island Audubon Osprey Nest